-On June 17, 2011, the Governor signed Senate Continuing Resolution 35, and Western Swing became the official state music of Texas.
+On June 17, 2011, Governor Perry signed Senate Continuing Resolution 35, and Western Swing became the official state music of Texas.

 Now, if Western Swing music needed a motto, a good choice would be E Pluribus Unum.

 You probably know the phrase from the ribbon carried in the beak of the bald eagle on the Great Seal of the United States.
 You probably also know it means, “Out of many, One.”

 What you may not know is that it comes from a poem by the Roman poet Virgil.

 In the poem, a farmer gathers up ingredients and makes the Roman equivalent of picante sauce.
 He observes that while the mix is a single thing, it is not homogenized.
 He can still perceive bits of what came together to create the whole.

 The same can be said of Western Swing.